Ship of the line: Predecessors

 The heavily armed carrack, first developed in Portugal for either trade or war in the Atlantic Ocean, was the precursor of the ship of the line.
 Other maritime European states quickly adopted it in the late 15th and early 16th centuries.
 These vessels were developed by fusing aspects of the cog of the North Sea and galley of the Mediterranean Sea.
 The cogs, which traded in the North Sea, in the Baltic Sea and along the Atlantic coasts, had an advantage over galleys in battle because they had raised platforms called "castles" at bow and stern that archers could occupy to fire down on enemy ships or even to drop heavy weights from.
 At the bow, for instance, the castle was called the forecastle (usually contracted as fo'c'sle or fo'c's'le, and pronounced FOHK-səl).
 Over time these castles became higher and larger, and eventually were built into the structure of the ship, increasing overall strength.
 This aspect of the cog remained in the newer-style carrack designs and proved its worth in battles like that at Diu in 1509.

 The Mary Rose was an early 16th-century English carrack or "great ship".
 She was heavily armed with 78 guns and 91 after an upgrade in the 1530s.
 Built in Portsmouth in 1510–1512, she was one of the earliest purpose-built men-of-war in the English navy.
 She was over 500 tons burthen and had a keel of over 32 m and a crew of over 200 sailors, composed of 185 soldiers and 30 gunners.
 Although the pride of the English fleet, she accidentally sank during the Battle of the Solent, 19 July 1545.

 Henri Grâce à Dieu (English: "Henry Grace of God"), nicknamed "Great Harry", was another early English carrack.
 Contemporary with Mary Rose, Henri Grâce à Dieu was 50 m long, measuring 1,000–1,500 tons burthen and having a complement of 700–1,000.
-It is said that she was ordered by Henry VIII in response to the Scottish ship Michael, launched in 1511.
+She was ordered by Henry VIII in response to the Scottish ship Michael, launched in 1511.
 She was originally built at Woolwich Dockyard from 1512 to 1514 and was one of the first vessels to feature gunports and had twenty of the new heavy bronze cannon, allowing for a broadside.
 In all, she mounted 43 heavy guns and 141 light guns.
 She was the first English two-decker, and when launched she was the largest and most powerful warship in Europe, but she saw little action.
 She was present at the Battle of the Solent against Francis I of France in 1545 (in which Mary Rose sank) but appears to have been more of a diplomatic vessel, sailing on occasion with sails of gold cloth.
 Indeed, the great ships were almost as well known for their ornamental design (some ships, like the Vasa, were gilded on their stern scrollwork) as they were for the power they possessed.